planetbldr/triboic-life/reports/The_Triboic_Frontier_Catalogue.md

 ---

+## An open question: the stacked whip

+The note above says the whip's construction is open.
+Here is the specific open question the project came closest to answering and deliberately left alone.

+Fulgorax's whip is a four-layer sealed ribbon with **one** generating interface: a tribopositive charge skin against the quinone gel, backed with silk, armored in sporopollenin.
+The charge budget is therefore a single-interface budget.
+Q_pulse = σ × A_geom × f_overlap is charge from *one* contact, and the entire creature is built on it.

+The obvious thought is to stack.
+Keep one silk backing and one sporopollenin coat, and lay several tribopositive/gel pairs between them.
+Charge scales with the number of interfaces; the coat and backing are paid for once.
+If it worked, the array could shrink — and a smaller array is cheaper twice over, because anchoring-repair and power-conditioning overheads scale with whip count (Report B, II-5).
+This was considered and set aside to keep Fulgorax's mathematics defensible.
+That is a [SPEC-CHOICE], stated here so nobody mistakes it for an oversight.

+It is left open because it is not obviously an improvement.
+It is a genuine conflict between two constraints the design already needs, and both are load-bearing.

+**The conflict.** Charge wants layers.
+Flutter wants a single thin floppy ribbon.
+Fulgorax's whip is ~100 nm thick and flutters at 0.1–1 Hz, and that band is not a preference — Report B (II-6) finds four independent constraints converging on it: internal-contact fatigue, gel buffering, maintenance current, and the flutter envelope.
+Bending stiffness scales roughly as thickness cubed, so each added pair buys charge linearly and costs flutter cubically.
+Since the ledger is a *power* ledger, more charge per pulse at fewer pulses per second may be no gain at all, or a loss.
+The first thing to break is the 0.1–1 Hz convergence that four separate legs of the design depend on.

+**What the engineering literature says, and what it doesn't.** Stacked TENGs are a mature device class — twelve-layer wave harvesters, five-layer stacks, thirty-eight-unit integrations.
+The scaling is known to be sublinear: a twelve-layer stack yields roughly a six-fold current increase, not twelve (Zhai et al., *Nano Energy* 2024, 125, 109546: 6.35× from twelve layers), and the stacking literature attributes the shortfall to narrow working gaps and limited contact electrification rather than to any fundamental limit.
+Flexible and stretchable TENGs are equally mature.
+But the stacked devices and the fluttering devices are disjoint sets.
+Stacks harvest tapping, neck motion, waves — high-force, low-frequency inputs.
+Flutter devices are single-membrane. **Nobody has stacked a fluttering membrane**, and the stiffness argument above suggests that is not an oversight.
+A stacked fluttering whip is not an extrapolation from any built device.
+It is a combination with a literature on either side of it and nothing in the middle.

+**The build problem.** A contact-separation interface must separate.
+A stack of N interfaces is therefore not a laminate but N sealed cavities that each open and close inside a 100 nm ribbon.
+Fulgorax's deepest unproven assumption is already biosynthesis (Report B, V-1): that a cell could build the gel, silk, skin, and coat from what the Venusian atmosphere offers.
+N internal cavities multiplies that assumption rather than adding to it.
+And interior interfaces in a stiffer ribbon flex less, so f_overlap — the real-contact fraction, already swept pessimistically low because a cell cannot micro-texture a surface — plausibly degrades with depth.
+The gain is sublinear before the flutter penalty is even counted.

+**The claim, and the first move.** The question is not "would stacking help" but **where the two curves cross**: at what N does the charge gain stop paying for the flutter loss, and is the crossing above or below N=2?
+The tools to answer it exist and are in the repository — g1a (buildable pulse) and g1b (flutter envelope).
+Sweeping N through both against the II-5 ledger, with array-size shrinkage credited honestly, is an afternoon's work, not a research program.
+That is the cheapest decisive test, and it runs first.

+If the crossing sits at N=1, this entry closes and Fulgorax's single interface is vindicated on grounds stronger than caution.
+If it sits higher, the ledger's knife-edge (II-5) moves, and the creature that results is not quite Fulgorax.

+**Tier:** [SPEC], with a [SIM] path already open. **Claimable.** This one is a component, not a creature — but it sits underneath every candidate in this catalogue, because they all inherit the whip.

+---

 *Claim a candidate.
 The discipline that made Fulgorax defensible — gated, tiered, cheapest-kill-first, honest about its limits — is the standard each of these would have to meet to become more than a name on a grid.
 That work is the invitation.*